alexs00/RAGProto/README.md

 - Instead of "playing" with chunk sizes it would be more robust to use documents' structure for splitting, i.e. use sections as chunks
-- Think of potential problems like network partition and provide fallback options and gracefull degradation functionality (use local simpler model for relevancy grading and remote powerfull one for answer generation, fallback to local with a warning message if remote is not accessible)
+- Think of potential problems like network partition and provide fallback options and graceful degradation functionality (use local simpler model for relevancy grading and remote powerful one for answer generation, fallback to local with a warning message if remote is not accessible)
-- Potentially check final answer for halisinations
+- Potentially check final answer for hallucinations
-- Use semantic ranking to improve the relevancy of retrived chunks
+- Use semantic ranking to improve the relevancy of retrieved chunks

-There many imprvement options, however their prioritization depends on the concrete specific use case being productized.
+There many improvement options, however their prioritizations depends on the concrete specific use case being productized.